Moses McNeil: International career

 McNeil won two caps for Scotland, the first on 25 March 1876 in a 4–0 win over Wales (the first international between the two countries) and the second on 13 March 1880 in a 5–4 win over England, in which he played alongside his brother, Henry.
 McNeil was the first Rangers player to play for Scotland and the club's first international footballer.

 Later life

 After playing football, McNeil focused on his occupation as a Commercial Traveller.
-He never married and died of cardiac disease on 9 April 1938 at 50 Townend Road, Dumbarton, although his usual address was Craig Cottage at Clynder, Argyle and Bute, aged 82.
+He never married and died of cardiac disease on 9 April 1938 at 50 Townend Road, Dumbarton, although his usual address was Craig Cottage at Clynder, Argyll and Bute, aged 82.

 A plaque was laid at McNeil's grave, which is in St Modan's Parish Churchyard, Rosneath (near Helensburgh) on 30 June 2015, which reads "Moses McNeil 29th October 1855, 9th April 1938.
 A local man and founder of Rangers Football Club".